Upcoming Events at the Arboretum

 After attending the lecture for overview of birding "how-tos", take a guided bird walk at the EJC Arboretum led by birding expert and photographer Greg Moyers, starting from the arboretum Pavilion.
 Register for one, or register for both birding programs with our online form linked below:

 Lenna Frances Keefer, Artist and Facilitator

-$35, for children ages seven to twelve includes sketch journal and pencil
+$35, for children ages seven to fourteen

 Interested in seeing what's coming up next?
 Please check our calendar of events.

 Written requests to the Web manager to remove a photograph will be honored.